top of page

 You also require more protein as an active, young person than someone who is sedentary.
 Unlike with carbs, your protein needs stay roughly the same throughout the season.

-This article about Athlete Performance Plates is a great visual guide showing you how to adjust your eating on different training days and phases of training.
+This blog post about Athlete Performance Plates is a great visual guide showing you how to adjust your eating on different training days and phases of training.
 It's focused on endurance athletes but the concepts are similar and the performance plate visuals are the same for young athletes.

 To make sure you're meeting your daily goals, include good sources of protein and carbs at all meals and snacks.
 Post-dinner / pre-bedtime is a great opportunity to have a protein and carb-rich snack to meet your daily goals and promote normal growth as well as recovery from exercise.